 Put some effort into collecting reviews that will be shown on your website as powerful social proof.
 Make sure your website contains policies including the Privacy, Return, and Refund Policy.
-Display trust badges, contact information, as well as detailed and accurate product descriptions, images, and videos so the customers can be sure of what they’re about to order.
+Display trust badges, and contact information, as well as detailed and accurate product descriptions, images, and videos so the customers can be sure of what they’re about to order.

 6. Customer Retention

-Rather than just acquiring the new ones, focus on customer retention as a marketing strategy for creating long-lasting relationships with the existing customers.
+Rather than just acquiring new ones, focus on customer retention as a marketing strategy for creating long-lasting relationships with existing customers.
 The research shows that even just a 5% increase in customer retention can drastically increase your revenue by a fascinating 25-95%.

 After the purchase, stay in touch with your customers via newsletters, content marketing, Social Media, coupon codes, loyalty programs, cross-selling and upselling… Show them that you care about their feedback and their shopping experience by asking for a review or sending out the feedback form.

 7. Social Media Presence

 Kind of an obvious thing, but Social Media presence isn’t just about having profiles on Social Media and running ads.
 It rather represents a place where customers can connect with you, ask questions, learn about your products, hear your brand’s voice, and where you can be a part of their everyday life.
 It is a place where you can gather a community around your brand, and acquire user-generated content.

 8. Not Giving Up